zainzafar/react-native-firebase-graphql-template/SETUP.md

 **Important**: Google Play Console doesn't ask for package names upfront.
 The package name is automatically detected from your first uploaded AAB file.
 Make sure your `ANDROID_APPLICATION_ID` in your `.env` file matches what you want to use.

+**App Data Safety Policy**: Google Play Store requires you to declare how your app collects and uses data.
+Since this template includes a debug screen that collects device information, you must add an App Data Safety policy that describes the use of Device or other IDs.
+Go to Google Play Console → Your App → Monitor and Improve → Policy and Programs → App Content → Data safety → Add data type → Device or other IDs → Select "Collected" and provide details about how device information is used for debugging purposes.

 ## 3. Firebase Project Setup

 This template supports flexible Firebase project configurations.
 You can choose between two approaches: